beynar/svelte-rpc/README.md

 - Only use FormData and Post request
 - Ability to handle file uploads
 - Very tiny
-- You stay in the SvelteKit real, so you can use cookies, error and other server side stuff of SvelteKit
+- You stay in the SvelteKit realm, so you can use cookies, error and other server side stuff of SvelteKit
 - Simple to implement: a hook, a router and a client that infer its type from the router type
-- Infinite nested procedures
+- Infinite and simple nesting of procedures
 - Can be called from the server side thanks to the caller function
 - Middleware support that populate the ctx object received by the handle function